AjitMahapatro/QOIS/README.md

 QOIS is best described as a **quantum operations platform prototype**: part research tool, part execution orchestrator, and part observability dashboard.
 It already demonstrates a compelling architecture for real-world quantum workload management, and it has enough depth to be presented as more than a basic student CRUD app.

-If you want this project to read well on GitHub, on a portfolio, or in a hackathon/demo setting, the strongest story is this:

-> QOIS brings software engineering discipline to quantum execution by combining backend orchestration, runtime validation, dashboard observability, and intelligent job lifecycle management in one unified system.